 Institutional investors are solely focused on making returns for their clients.
-Whether they’re a mutual fund comprised of everyday people’s life savings or a hedge fund for high net worth individual, the goal is always the same: maximize returns at minimal risk.
+Whether they’re a mutual fund comprised of everyday people’s life savings or a hedge fund for high-net-worth individuals, the goal is always the same: maximize returns at minimal risk.

 Various institutions have different ways of going about this.
 There are some funds that focus on a specific product or market, while others aim for steady growth over time.
 Some institutional investors are willing to take on a substantial amount of risk because their clients are willing to take on a substantial amount of risk.
 Other growth-centric funds are more risk-averse.

-At the end of the day, it is the job of the Institution to align their investment strategy with the goals of their clients.
+At the end of the day, it is the job of the Institution to align its investment strategy with the goals of its clients.

 While it may seem like they have a disproportionate amount of control over the markets, they also help the gears keep turning and markets stay moving.
 Anyone can become an investor whether they do it themselves or have an institution do it for them.